Step1: Connect Zapier to Podio

 The majority of the setup will be from Zapier, it’ll act as a middle man that sends your contact form info to your Podio workspace.
 In order for this process to work however, you’ll need to connect Zapier to Podio.

-To do this is very simple, first click Connected Accounts in the menu.
+To do this is very simple, first click My Apps in the menu.
 Then type in Podio in the search field.

-A pop-up window will appear with a form requesting login information for Podio and asking permission to access the account info.
+A pop-up window will appear with a form requesting login information for Podio.
+Or you may get a prompt asking permission to access the account info.

 Once you have that connected the window will disappear and your connecting will appear in your list.
 To make sure it is working click on Test.